Second Home Mortgage Rules in Canada

 Can I afford a second home in Canada?▼

 Whether you can afford a second home in Canada depends on your combined debt service ratios with both mortgages included.
 Canadian lenders require a Total Debt Service (TDS) ratio of 44% or below across all debts.
-You'll need a minimum 20% down payment — CMHC insurance does not apply to second properties.
+Your minimum down payment depends on occupancy: if you will live in the property, CMHC's Second Home program insures up to 95% LTV, so as little as 5% down; if it is a rental or investment property you will not occupy, 20% is required.
 Most lenders also apply the OSFI stress test, qualifying you at your contract rate plus 2% or 5.25%, whichever is higher.

 What is the minimum down payment for a second home in Canada?▼